netzpirat/haml-coffee/README.md

 # Haml Coffee Templates [![Build Status](https://secure.travis-ci.org/9elements/haml-coffee.png)](http://travis-ci.org/9elements/haml-coffee)

-Haml Coffee is a JavaScript templating solution that uses [Haml](http://haml-lang.com/) as markup and understands inline [CoffeeScript](http://jashkenas.github.com/coffee-script/) to generate a JavaScript function that renders to HTML.
+Haml Coffee is a JavaScript templating solution that uses [Haml](http://haml-lang.com/) as markup, understands inline [CoffeeScript](http://jashkenas.github.com/coffee-script/) and generates a JavaScript function that renders to HTML.
 It can be used in client-side JavaScript applications that are using [Backbone.js](http://documentcloud.github.com/backbone/), [Spine.js](http://spinejs.com/), [JavaScriptMVC](http://javascriptmvc.com/), [KnockoutJS](http://knockoutjs.com/) and others, or on the server-side in